johnbarhorst/blog/blog_pages/Animated_Dial.md

 ---
-title: 'Building an Animated Dial'
+title: 'Building an Interactive Animated Dial'
+description: 'My adventures in building an interactive and animated dial that a user can "spin" to change values.'
 ---
-After talking to my brother about some web site ideas he has involving a rotatable dial, I set off to try and build such a thing.

-First step seemed obvious, create a quick circle with border radius of 50% on a div.
+# Building An Interactive Animated Dial

+### The Idea
+My brother had an idea for a collaborative project.
+Part of that idea involved having a "spinnable" dial that a user could interact with to increase and decrease values.
+I liked the idea, and set off to create just such a thing.

+### The Process

 For animations, I've been using Framer Motion quite a bit lately.
 It seemed like a good place to start looking for ideas on how to implement the rest of the functionality.